kwalczak80/Clonmel-Hiking-Club/README.md

       <li>As a frequent user, I would like to find information about upcoming events that might be suitable for me.</li>
       <ul></ul>
       <ul>
          <li>The Upcoming Events section contains information about the currently planned hiking trip.
 It is presented in a very simple way using short text information and an interactive google map with the exact location of the event.
-If interested, the user can always use the contact form to obtain additional information about the trip.</li>
+If interested, the user can always use the contact form to obtain additional information about the hiking trip.</li>
       </ul>
    </ul>
 </ul>